N. Provisions, contingent liabilities and contingent assets

 (c) Securities premium

-The amount received in excess of face value of the equity shares is recognised in Securities Premium Reserve.
+The amount received in excess of face value of the equity shares is recognised in Securities Premium.
 The fair value of employee stock options is recognised in securities premium once the shares have been alloted on exercise of the options.
 It can be utilised in accordance with the provisions of the Companies Act, 2013.

 (d) Retained earnings